vega/vega/PORTING_GUIDE.md

 - Instead of `view.update`, the `view.run` method now invokes dataflow pulse propagation and re-rendering.

 - The underlying View API and dataflow system have been extensively overhauled.
 A Vega `View` instance is now a direct subclass of a Vega `Dataflow`, and manages all reactive processing, streaming data input, and rendering.
-While full web-based documentation is forthcoming, comprehensive JSDoc comments are included in the source code of both the [vega-view](https://github.com/vega/vega-view) and [vega-dataflow](https://github.com/vega/vega-dataflow) repositories.
+In addition to the [View API Reference](https://github.com/vega/vega-view), comprehensive JSDoc comments are included in the source code of the [vega-view](https://github.com/vega/vega-view) and [vega-dataflow](https://github.com/vega/vega-dataflow) repositories.